 Essential Functions.
 Students admitted to the professional program are expected to meet the Essential Functional Abilities of the Undergraduate Nursing Student.
 Essential functions for this program include gathering data through the senses (hearing, seeing, etc.), synthesizing information from a variety of sources, making decisions regarding patient care, and performing necessary physical and mental activities to ensure safe care.
-For complete details, contact an advisor in the Student Services Office at NUR 108, or call 480/965-2987.
+Some clinical experiences may require students to purchase their own protective devices.
+For complete details, call an advisor in the Student Services Office at 480/965-2987.

 ASU Health Requirements.
-See "Undergraduate Admission," page 66, and "Immunization Requirements," page 72.
+See "Undergraduate Admission," page 66, and "Immunization Requirements," page 74.